Jano94/Whisky-Quiz-Game/README.md

 # Whisky-Quiz-Game

-Checkout your knowledge your whisky knowledge in my first quiz game.
+Check out your knowledge your whisky knowledge in my first quiz game.

 ## Description